-Our software products ONLY work with QuickBooks DESKTOP.
-NOT COMPATIBLE WITH QUICKBOOKS ONLINE.
+Please note: Our software products ONLY work with QuickBooks DESKTOP.
+NOT COMPATIBLE WITH QUICKBOOKS ONLINE or QUICKBOOKS MAC.

 Below are the most common errors or problems that you could encounter when attempting to Preview or Print your final reports - including a SPINNING HOURGLASS, Run Time Error 91, Run Time Error 429 - Active X Component, Error 80010105 Automation Error, Invalid Registration, and more.

 This article also addresses what happens when Office 2016/365 has NOT been licensed or activated and when more than one version of Office is installed on your computer.

 This error occurs when Microsoft Works, Microsoft Office Click-to-Run or Microsoft Office Starter Edition installed on your computer OR IF OFFICE 2016/365 IS NOT LICENSED OR ACTIVATED.
 None of the above mentioned programs are compatible with our software, and are often included with a new computer.